Christchurch tramway routes: Sumner line

 The Sumner line was built by the Canterbury Tramway Company and opened to its ultimate terminus in 1888.
 The Christchurch Tramway Board acquired it in 1905 from the Christchurch Tramway Company, successor to the Canterbury Company.

 As the line to Sumner was one of the original tramway lines, it was included in the initial contract for construction and electrification of the Board's tramway network.
 While construction was in progress the Board continued to run steam-hauled services along the old line using rolling stock it acquired when it purchased the private tramway companies assets.
 This contract also included the construction of a tram-only causeway across McCormack's Bay, primarily to speed up services by providing a more direct route with fewer curves, and the strengthening of a viaduct across Clifton Bay, a wooden structure originally built by the Canterbury Tramway Company.

 The McCormack's Bay causeway, originally only wide enough for the tramline, was built using stone from Andrew's Quarry.
 It had three culverts to permit tidal flow and was designed to resist wave action and to allow for subsidence into the mud.
 A road was built on the landward side of the causeway in 1936–1937 as part of a work relief scheme.
 The viaduct was rebuilt twice in the 1920s and had a road built on its landward side in the 1950s.
 A second causeway was constructed at Clifton Heights and opened in April 1916.

 Electric tram services commenced on 1907-4-25 though steam motors were still used occasionally with long rakes of trailers on special occasions.
 The line was run as a standalone service with trams starting and ending their runs at Cathedral Square.
 When big events were held at Lancaster Park a large fleet of trams would be used to transport patrons to the venue on Stevens Street from The Square.
 Afterwards some services headed direct to a suburban terminus while most went straight back to The Square.

 The last tram ran on 1952-12-6 at which time the route was changed over to buses amid an appropriate public farewell.

 Though the old Sumner tram route between the city centre and Sumner remains in Environment Canterbury's Metro bus system, the No. 3 route number originally assigned for the trams was displaced by a reform of the bus network introduced on 2014-12-08.
+As of November 2020, the route once again uses its original tram number as its route name, retaining most of the original tram route in Sumner.